Wentworthville railway station

-Wentworthville railway station is a heritage-listed railway station located on the Main Western line, serving the Sydney suburb of Wentworthville.
-It is served by Sydney Trains' T1 Western and T5 Cumberland line services.
+Wentworthville railway station is a suburban railway station located on the Main Western line, serving the Sydney suburb of Wentworthville.
+It is served by Sydney Trains T1 Western Line and T5 Cumberland Line services.

 History

 Wentworthville station opened in 1883 as T R Smith's Platform, being renamed Wentworthville on 1 August 1885.
 The station was rebuilt in the 1940s when the Main Western line was quadrupled.

 In 2015, work commenced on an upgrade to the station.
-Like the neighbouring stations at Pendle Hill and Toongabbie.
+Like the neighboring stations at Pendle Hill and Toongabbie.
 The upgrade included a new footbridge, concourse and lifts as part of the Station Accessibility Upgrade Program and was completed in 2018.